danog/MadelineProtoDocs/docs/API_docs/constructors/stickerSetMultiCovered.md

-Stickerset, with a specific stickers as preview
+Stickerset, with multiple stickers as preview

 ### Attributes: